Search

 Neurological evaluation, diagnosis and treatment

-Salem Health neurology is committed to helping people diagnosed with brain, spinal cord, nerve and muscle conditions.
-Early detection and diagnosis can sometimes slow the progression of neurological conditions as well as lead to better outcomes.
+Salem Health's neurology specialists are committed to helping people diagnosed with brain, spinal cord, nerve and muscle conditions.
+Early detection and diagnosis can sometimes slow the progression of neurological conditions and lead to better outcomes.

 • Headache and migraine